-- to contribute to pupils' spiritual development, e.g. - experience what worship is and what people do when they worship - develop ability to meditate and use silence creatively - reflect on and think more deeply about important issues - celebrate all that is of value in life: truth, love, goodness, beauty, etc. - explore mystery and the important questions about life and creation, including the dark side of life, eg suffering, loss, death and evil - express their concerns, hopes, joys, etc - build up their relationship with God - to introduce pupils to the worship of the Church of England, eg - learn appropriate responses and forms of prayer - give pupils a repertoire of prayers to take into adult life - learn to use church service books - to gain in knowledge and understanding of the Christian faith, e.g. - explore Christian beliefs about God - learn about the place and significance of the Bible - learn about the significance of Jesus - share in Church life and Christian practice - celebrate the festivals and the Saints days of the church year - to explore and share the beliefs of others, e.g. - listen to stories from other faiths and learn about their significance - discover how believers from other faiths worship - celebrate values and attitudes shared with members of other faith communities - to contribute to pupils' moral development, e.g. - develop ability to reflect on moral and social issues - appreciate the values and beliefs that people live by - acknowledge and become more aware of the needs of others - to contribute to the general development of pupils, e.g. - provide them with opportunities for leadership and developing performance skills - learn the skill of choral speaking - develop pupils' singing ability - participate in group preparation and presentation - develop resilience and awareness of well being - to celebrate and take note of the life of the school in the presence of God, e.g. - celebrate work undertaken by pupils in all areas of the curriculum - build up the sense of community of the school - develop and reflect on the values of the school - share the achievements, joys and difficulties of all members of the school community - to look out to the wider world, e.g. - to take note of events in the world and express joy or sorrow as appropriate
+- reflect on and think more deeply about important issues - celebrate all that is of value in life: truth, love, goodness, beauty, etc. - explore mystery and the important questions about life and creation, including the dark side of life, eg suffering, loss, death and evil - express their concerns, hopes, joys, etc - build up their relationship with God - to introduce children to the worship of the Church of England, eg - learn appropriate responses and forms of prayer - give pupils a repertoire of prayers to take into adult life - learn to use church service books - to gain in knowledge and understanding of the Christian faith, e.g. - explore Christian beliefs about God - learn about the place and significance of the Bible - learn about the significance of Jesus - share in Church life and Christian practice - celebrate the festivals and the Saints days of the church year - to explore and share the beliefs of others, e.g. - listen to stories from other faiths and learn about their significance - discover how believers from other faiths worship - celebrate values and attitudes shared with members of other faith communities - to contribute to children's moral development, e.g. - develop ability to reflect on moral and social issues - appreciate the values and beliefs that people live by - acknowledge and become more aware of the needs of others - to contribute to the general development of children, e.g. - provide them with opportunities for leadership and developing performance skills - learn the skill of choral speaking - develop children's singing ability - participate in group preparation and presentation - develop resilience and awareness of well being to celebrate and take note of the life of the school in the presence of God, e.g.

-- celebrate and give thanks for God's world.
+- celebrate work undertaken by children in all areas of the curriculum - build up the sense of community of the school - develop and reflect on the values of the school - share the achievements, joys and difficulties of all members of the school community - to look out to the wider world, e.g. - to take note of events in the world and express joy or sorrow as appropriate - celebrate and give thanks for God's world.